Randomized Solutions to Convex Programs with Multiple Chance Constraints: Problem Formulation

-From the basic literature on stochastic optimization, \eg \cite{BirgLouv:1997,KallMay:2011, Prekopa:1995,Shapiro:2009}, it is known that the $\MSP$ is generally a hard problem to solve.
-Even in the case when the joint distribution of $\den$ is known, \eqref{Equ:StochProg} is equivalent to the solution of a non-convex deterministic optimization program, except for a few very special cases.
-Furthermore, the probability calculations involve the computation of convolution integrals, which generally have to be approximated by numerical means.

-The randomized optimization approach proposed in this paper can be used to obtain an approximate solution to the $\MSP$, which is a feasible point of every stage $i=1,...,N$ with a selected confidence probability $(1-\theta_{i})$.
-It is closely related to the theory on the scenario approach, as described \eg in \cite{CalaCamp:2005,CampGar:2008,Cala:2010,CampGar:2011}.
+The extended scenario approach of this paper can be used to compute an approximate solution of the $\MCP$, which is a feasible point of every chance constraint $i=1,...,N$ with a given confidence probability of $(1-\theta_{i})$.
+The key difference from the classic scenario approach is that each chance constraint $i\in \BN_{1}^{N}$ is sampled separately, and with an individual sample size $K_{i}\in\BN$.